ritikaagarwal1010/complaints-subcategory/README.md

 # complaints-subcategory
-To get Sub categorization of complaint
+**qms-complaints-subcategory** is an AWS Lambda function designed to get all the Sub categorization of a complaint